fpiyapol/cie-docker-lab/README.md

    -e SERVICE_VERSION=v2 -e 'MONGODB_URL=mongodb://mongodb:27017/books' web
    ```

-   > Book sevice use `SERVICE_VERSION` to toggle version and use external database.
+   > Book service app uses the `SERVICE_VERSION` variable to toggle version to use an external database.

 1. Test web service.
 Now you should see new books information.